 Subject to school policy, the school district will work with the parent or guardian in consultation with appropriate medical professionals to develop a medical management plan for a student with diabetes, asthma, or anaphylaxis.
-Parents desiring to develop such a plan should contact the building principal.
+Parents desiring to develop such a plan should contact Veronica Lee.